 What areas of the public sector can I work in?

-Opportunities in the public services can be broadly categorised into the two main areas of central and local government, which employ around 3.39 million and 2.01 million people respectively (December 2020).
+Opportunities in the public services can be broadly categorised into the two main areas of central and local government, which employ around 3.57 million and 2 million people respectively (ONS, September 2022).

-These aren't your only options - you can find work with a number of other public services, but these tend to cross over with other sectors.
-These include:
+These aren't your only options, as you can find work with a number of other public service agencies and non-departmental public bodies, but they tend to cross over with other sectors.

-- Healthcare - as a paramedic, administrator or health service manager where you'd typically be employed by the National Health Service (NHS), the sector's biggest recruiter.
+- Healthcare - as a paramedic, administrator or health service manager where you'd typically be employed by the National Health Service (NHS), the sector's biggest recruiter with 1.9 million employees (ONS, September 2022).
 Explore public health careers.